rgulbrandson27/Silicon-Valley-Trail/README.md

  **A replayable survival game inspired by "Oregon Trail"**

->Guide a scrappy startup team from the Silicon Prairie to the Silicon Valley to complete in the 🏆STARTUP WORLD CUP🏆.
-Manage your cash and other resources throughout the journey, making strategic decisions, facing unpredictable events.
-Game play is influenced by real-world data through public APIs.
+>Guide a scrappy startup team from the Silicon Prairie to the Silicon Valley to compete in the 🏆STARTUP WORLD CUP🏆.
+> >Manage your cash and other resources throughout the journey.
+>
+> >Face unpredictable events and make strategic decisions.
+>
+> >Game play is influenced by real-world data through public APIs.
 ---
 ## Game Overview